dat-ecosystem-archive/dat-desktop/CONTRIBUTING.md

 ## Pull Requests

-Please give 36-48h time for reviews on each Pull Request, as we are a distributed team of non-fulltime contributors.
+Please give 2 week days of time for reviews on each Pull Request, as we are a distributed team of non-fulltime contributors.